HandsOnDataViz/book/docs/HandsOnDataViz.md

 1. Click *Preview & Export Extracted Data* green button to see how Tabula thinks the data should be exported.
-2. If it doesn’t look right, try switching between *Stream* and *Lattice* extraction methods in the left-hand-side bar.
+2. If the preview tables don’t contain the data you want, try switching between *Stream* and *Lattice* extraction methods in the left-hand-side bar.
-3. If the tables still don’t look right, or you don’t need all tables that Tabula detected, hit *Revise selection* button.
+3. If the tables still don’t look right, or you with to remove some tables that Tabula auto-detected, hit *Revise selection* button.
     That will bring you back to the PDF viewer.
 4. Now you can *Clear All Selections* and manually select tables of interest.
 Use drag-and-drop movements to select tables of interest (or parts of tables).
-5. If you want to “copy” selection to some or all pages, you can use Repeat this Selection dropdown, which appears in the lower-right corner of your selections, to propagate changes.
-This is extremely useful when PDFs consist of many pages in the same format.
+5. If you want to “copy” selection to some or all pages, you can use *Repeat this Selection* dropdown, which appears in the lower-right corner of your selections, to propagate changes.
+This is extremely useful if your PDF consists of many similarly-formatted pages.
 6. Once you are happy with the result, you can export it.
 If you have only one table, we recommend using CSV as export format.
 If you have more than one table, consider switching export format to *zip of